arodr967/SieveOfEratosthenes/README.md

 gcc SieveOfEratosthenes_A2_main.c SieveOfEratosthenes_A2_primeSieve.c SieveOfEratosthenes_A2_printPrime.c SieveOfEratosthenes_A2.h

-__WARNING__: When running the main function as type void, the compiler complains and insist that it should be int.
+__WARNING__: When running the main function as type void, the compiler complains and insist that it should be type int.